GermainGirndt/TodayILearned/operating_systems/ubuntu/ubuntu_server.md

 ### STL Certificate

+Pre-Requisite: A registered domain pointing to the server.

 Cert Bot -> has a link for each operating system and web server

+`cat /etc/issue` for getting ubuntu version

 ### Stable Node Js Server